kadena-docs/kadena-docs/docs/smart-contracts/install/on-macos.md

 ## Prerequisites

-If you want to install Pact on macoS using the Homebrew package manager (recommended), you should verify that you have Homebrew installed by running the following command:
+If you want to install Pact on macOS using the Homebrew package manager (recommended), you should verify that you have Homebrew installed by running the following command:

 ```bash
 brew --version